pbs/Canvas-Drawing-Tool/README.md

 in your browser of choice.
 As you edit files in `src/`, the stickerbook will be rebuilt, but you'll need to refresh the page yourself (sorry, no live-reload at the time of writing).

-You can also run your own tests with `npm run test`
+You can also run your own tests with `npm run test`.
+You can also see the test suite run by opening `test/index.html` in a browser after running `gulp build-test`.